All Episodes

 Most visitors go on a tour.

-Many weekends they're led by Lydia's wife, Cameron Anderson.
+Many weekends, they're led by Lydia's wife, Cameron Anderson.

-Um here you can see the top of one of the bunkers and all the exhaust pipes.
+Here you can see the top of one of the bunkers and all the exhaust pipes.

-Um here's another bunker right here.
+And here's another bunker right here.

 You can see you can see how easily it blended into the environment.

-It was in business for less than a year.
+Though the distillery/slash hideout/slash farm was a big producer, it was in business for less than a year.

 Lydia reads from an account of the final raid in October 1932.